-One of the easiest ways to manage your overall spending is to follow the 50-20-30 budgeting system.
-That’s when you spend 50 percent of your monthly take-home pay on necessary (usually fixed) living expenses, like housing, debt payments and basic groceries; save and invest 20 percent; then use the remaining 30 percent for flexible costs, including restaurant meals and takeout.
+One of the easiest ways to manage your overall spending is to follow the 50-20-30 budgeting and personal finance system.
+That’s when you spend 50 percent of your monthly take-home pay on necessary and usually fixed living expenses, like housing, debt payments and basic groceries; save and invest 20 percent; then use the remaining 30 percent for flexible costs, including restaurant meals and takeout.

-According to the Bureau of Labor Statistics, the average American household spends between 12 to 13.6 percent of its income on groceries and food outside the home.
-But you don’t have to be average.
+According to the Bureau of Labor Statistics, the average American household spends between 12 and 13.6% of its income on food and on groceries outside the home.
+But when it comes to what you spend on groceries, you don’t have to be average.

-Ultimately, the right amount of money to allocate to groceries and other food expenses is up to you — and hinges on how much you want to spend on other expenses.
+Ultimately, the right amount of money to allocate for your grocery budget and your other food expenses is up to you — and it hinges on how much you want to spend on other expenses.
+It helps to take in the big picture and figure out how much you should be spending each month overall.
 For example, your restaurants, happy hours and other "fun" food expenses could conceivably take up 30 percent of your take-home pay.
-But then you’d have nothing left for clothing, entertainment gifts or travel.
+But then you’d have nothing left for clothing, entertainment, gifts, or travel.

-If you’re not quite sure where to start, but want to save, aim to scale back your food expenses by 1 or 2 percent at first—then make adjustments as needed.
+If you’re not quite sure where to start but want to save, aim to scale back your food expenses by 1 or 2% at first and then make adjustments as needed.

-To trim your food costs, keep these tips in mind:
+To trim your food costs and save money on food, keep these tips in mind:

-Restaurant meals, per serving, are far more expensive than home-prepared meals.
+Even moderate-cost restaurant meals, per serving, are far more expensive, and often far less nutritious, than home-prepared meals are.
 For instance, a restaurant burger costs an average of $7.07 more than one prepared at home, and a serving of spaghetti in a restaurant costs an average of $8.94 more than one made at home, according to research by Datafiniti.

 If you’re an omnivore, try going meatless once a week.
 Beans, legumes, eggs and other protein-rich foods can provide the protein you need at a fraction of the cost of meat.

-If you always reach for brands you know over generics, you could be paying 25 percent more than you have to.
-Instead, avoid going straight for brand names for bread, cereal, crackers, cheese and other staples and simply purchase the one with the best price.
+Instead, avoid going straight for brand names for bread, cereal, crackers, cheese, and other staples and simply purchase the one with the best price.
 Store-brand products often have the same ingredients but cost much less.

 Join grocery store loyalty programs and use coupon apps to score discounts on items you already plan to buy.
-And if you have a cash-back credit card, check for rotating "bonuses" on food-related categories.
-For example, a card may offer 2 percent cash back on all purchases, but up that to 5 percent for a limited time for spending at restaurants or supermarkets.
+And if you have a cash-back credit card, check for rotating "bonuses" on food-related categories so you can get rewards for shopping you're planning to do anyway.
+For example, a card may offer 2% cash back on all purchases but up that to 5% for a limited time for spending at restaurants or supermarkets.